 How to Know if you Need CBD for Pain

 To be clear, there is no specific test, scan, or anything else of the sort that determines whether or not you should be taking CBD oil for pain.
+Let alone which is the best cbd for pain that will be effective for you.
 And since cannabis products are not yet recognized by the FDA, you can’t really go to your doctor either and have them recommend it.
 Until marijuana is FDA-approved as an analgesic (pain reliever), it cannot be prescribed by physicians.

 How are you supposed to know?